mojaloop/contrib-dev-portal/docs/guides/payments/3ppi-p2p.md

 ```

-Let's examine each of these fields so we can understand 's going on:
+Let's examine each of these fields so we can understand what's going on:

 - `payee` - The intended recipient of the transfer.
 This section can be copied from the `partyLookup` response
 - `payer` - The details of the `THIRD_PARTY_LINK` that were established between your app and Ayeesha's DFSP when performing the account link.
 [Read more about the linking process.](https://github.com/mojaloop/pisp-project/tree/master/docs/linking#16-credential-registration)